Emiliano Sala: Early and personal life

-Sala was born in the town of Cululú, Santa Fe Province, Argentina, to Horacio Sala and Mercedes Taffarel.
-He was born prematurely, with concerns that the respiratory issues may prevent him from being able to run.
+Emiliano Raúl Sala Taffarel was born in the town of Cululú, Santa Fe Province.
+He was born prematurely, with concerns that the respiratory issues might prevent him from being able to run.
 He held an Italian passport.

-Horacio worked as a truck driver, and the family later moved to Progreso, where Sala was raised.
+His father worked as a truck driver, and the family later moved to Progreso, where Sala was raised.
 He was a fan of Independiente, and, growing up, studied footage of his favourite footballer, Argentine international Gabriel Batistuta.
 Sala's parents were separated at the time of his death, and his father died of a heart attack on 26 April 2019, three months later.
 Sala is survived by his mother and two younger siblings, sister Romina and brother Dario.

 He is described as having been "far removed from the typical image of a star footballer."
 In France, he settled in Carquefou, a small town outside of Nantes, and would spend his free time with friends made there or walking his rescue dog, Nala.
 A local fan recalled that Sala went around town to personally say goodbye to everyone when he was set to transfer to Cardiff.
 Having had a close relationship with his family and Argentine friends, in his hometown of Progreso, he continues to be affectionately known as "el Emi"; matching murals of him were commissioned from the same artist in Progreso and Carquefou.